quanvo87/Blitter/README.md

+# 🚫 This project is no longer maintained.

 # Blitter - A Social Networking App Demo

-🚫 This project is no longer maintained.

 An demonstration that uses the [Kitura web framework](https://github.com/IBM-Swift/Kitura) to produce a feed of posts that people can follow.